Estimated reading time: 8 minutes

 Initial research when choosing a dog walker

-One of the best sources of information can be from other pet owners who already use the services of a friendly, capable dog walker.
+One of the best sources of information is other pet owners who already use the services of a friendly, capable dog walker.
 Ask at your Vet’s surgery; they may keep a database of recommended dog walkers for their local area.
 Many dog walkers maintain their websites these days, so conduct a web search for your local area.
-Are there references on their website or google that you can read and maybe even follow up?
+Are there references on their website, Facebook, or Google that you can read and maybe even follow up on?
 To get an idea of how long they have been running, you can do a who.is on the website.

-It’s a huge commitment to turn up at someone’s house every day to walk and care for your pets for maybe months, possibly years, so always choose someone who does this for his living, rather than a retired person, a student or a child that loves dogs.
+It’s a huge commitment to turn up at someone’s house every day to walk and care for your pets for months or possibly years, so always choose someone who does this for their living, rather than a retired person, a student, or a child who loves dogs.
 Ask them how long they have been a pet sitter or a dog walker.

-Before you go ahead and hire their services, you will want to know at what time they will be coming every day.
+Before you go ahead and hire their services, you will want to know what time they will arrive every day.
 What are their daily and weekly rates, and how do you pay them?
 What about their cancellation policy if you don’t require their services or your plans change?
-Who will pay the Vet’s bill if the Dog gets hurt while out playing?
+Who will pay the Vet’s bill if Dog Dog gets hurt while out playing?
 Do you do the walking?
 (Most Dog walking companies are very small – the sole proprietor is the only walker.
-However, it is always worth checking)
+However, it is always worth checking.

 Don’t forget to ask the potential person questions